wxMaxima-developers/wxmaxima/README.md

 With these options the build process will take a little longer, but the resulting binary will have less library dependencides.

-### Compiling wxMaxima with autotools

-If you are not building an official tarball but using the git version it is necessary to execute `./bootstrap` first in order to get the file ./configure

-To build wxMaxima on Linux execute

-    ./configure
-    make
-    make allmo
-    sudo make install

-You can also try to create a .deb package instead of installing the program by doing a

-    ./configure
-    make
-    make allmo
-    checkinstall -D make install

-On Ubuntu or Debian the build prerequisites can be installed by doing a

-    sudo apt-get install build-essential libwxbase3.0-dev libwxgtk3.0-dev autoconf ibus-gtk ibus-gtk3 checkinstall gettext

-beforehand or (if apt-get is configured to load the source package repositories and not only the binary packages) by the simpler

-    sudo apt-get build-dep wxmaxima

 #### Mac OS X specific instructions

 To build an application bundle of wxMaxima on Mac OS X